Yoctol/bottender/docs/channel-slack-handling-events.md

 ## Handling Events with Router

-Bottender offers a bunch of helpers to route within your Slack or multi-platform application.
+Bottender offers a bunch of helpers to route within your Slack or multi-platform app.
 To learn more about how to use those Slack particular routes with router, check out [Slack Routing](channel-slack-routing.md).